 How booking a time slot works

-Please do not arrive more that 5 minutes before the start of your scheduled time slot.
-We will try to ensure you enter the site at your designated time, however please be aware some sites are required to temporarily close to empty containers.
+Please do not arrive more than 5 minutes before the start of your scheduled time slot.
+We will try to ensure you enter the site at your designated time, however, please be aware some sites are required to close temporarily to empty containers.

 What are the rules at Recycling Centres?

-- arrive in the car /car-derived van you registered when booking (if driving)
+- arrive in the vehicle you registered when booking (if driving).

 - wash your hands before and after your visit (and wear gloves if possible)

-- stay in your car until you've parked (including passengers)
+- stay in your vehicle until you've parked (including passengers)